 3333 Bear Valley Parkway, Escondido, CA 92025

-Finding the sculpture garden itself can be a bit tricky since there are no directional signs for it (that I could see) and it’s not visible from the parking lot as it’s hidden behind trees.
+Finding the sculpture garden itself can be a bit tricky since there are no directional signs for it (that I could see) and it’s not visible from the parking lot being hidden behind trees.
 So here are some helpful instructions.
 Once inside Kit Carson Park and while driving on Castaneda Drive, look for the sign that reads El Arroyo Picnic area.
 It’ll be on your left and park at that lot.
 Walk on the short wooden footbridge and you’ll see a set of swings to your right and a covered picnic area directly in your front view.
 It’s on the other side of that picnic shelter surrounded by a black fence and camouflaged by vegetation.
 Walk around it to reach the gated entrance.
 From the footbridge to the garden is approx. 200 yards.

 Admission & Hours

-Limited hours; open only on Tuesdays and Thursdays from 9 am to noon, and also open on the second Saturday of each month from 9 am to 2 pm with docents available to answer questions.
-Closed on weekday holidays and when it rains, as well as within 24-48 hours of rain due to slippery wet tiled flooring.
+Limited hours; open only on Tuesdays and Thursdays from 9am to noon and also open on the second Saturday of each month from 9am to 2pm with docents available to answer questions.
+Closed on weekday holidays and when it rains, as well as within 24-48 hours of rain due to the tiled flooring being slippery when wet.
 Free and open to the public.

 Phone: (760) 839-4000 (Information, including hours and directions.)